RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

+- The author may be a person/people or an organisation.
+Italicise report title.

+- If stated, put the actual report number after the words **report number**.
+Omit if there is none.

-- If sourced from a **Library database:** Italicise report title.
-Add the accessed date (e.g. accessed 13 December 2021), then the database name followed by the word **database**.
+- If sourced from a **Library database**: Add the accessed date (e.g. accessed 13 December 2021), then the database name followed by the word **database**.

-- If sources from a **website:** Italicise report title.
+- If sourced from a **website**:

+    - Include the word **website** after the name of the website.
 Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

-- Italicise report title.
+    - For documents that are available as PDF, provide a URL that links to the landing page where the PDF is located, not the URL that directly links to the PDF itself.
+If there is no landing page, provide a URL that directly links to the PDF.

 ##### Rule (from Library database)

-> Author's family name Initial or Organisation’s Name (Year) *Title of report: subtitle of report*, report no. number \[if available\], accessed Day Month Year, Name of Database database.
+> Author's family name Initial or Organisation’s Name (Year) *Title of report: subtitle of report*, report number report number \[if available\], accessed Day Month Year, Name of Database database.

 ##### Examples

 > Lo B (2016) *Internet service providers in Australia*, report no. J5911, accessed 28 November 2021, IBISWorld database.

 > MarketLine Limited (2021) *Global - apparel manufacturing*, accessed 13 December 2021, MarketLine database.

 ##### Rule (from website)

-> Author's family name Initial or Organisation’s Name (Year) *Title of report: subtitle of report*, Name of publisher, accessed Day Month Year.
+> Author's family name Initial or Organisation's Name (Year) *Title of report: subtitle of report*, report number report number \[if available\], Name of Website website, accessed Day Month Year.
 URL

 ##### Examples

 > Baptist World Aid Australia (2021) *The 2019 ethical fashion report: The truth behind the bar code*, BWAA, accessed 13 December 2021. https<nolink>://www.business-humanrights.org/en/latest-news/2019-ethical-fashion-report-the-truth-behind-the-barcode/

-> Fortescue Metals Group Ltd (2021) *Annual report FY21*, FMGL, accessed 13 December 2021. https<nolink>://www.fmgl.com.au/investors/asx-announcements

 ###### end-subtype-content